-By creating a free Prevention Toolkit, you can save resources to your account and Take the Pledge to Prevent Child Sexual Abuse.
+By creating a free Learning Center account, you can save resources to your account and Take the Pledge to Prevent Child Sexual Abuse.

 Learning about Best Practices

-For each Prevention Topic, we include a set of Minimum Required Standards that are based on best practices in child protection, intended to be used by your YSO as a starting point—both to measure your current safety frameworks and/or build new ones.
+For each Element of Prevention, we include a set of Minimum Required Standards that are based on best practices in child protection, intended to be used by your YSO as a starting point—both to measure your current safety frameworks and/or build new ones.
 The guidelines also provide practical steps you can take to implement the minimum standards, and to determine if a more comprehensive framework is needed.